Navigating High-Conflict Divorce

 It is a delicate line.
 You want to validate their reality without attacking the other parent.
 If you speak negatively about your ex, the child internalizes it because they are biologically half of that parent.

+For younger children (3–8): Focus on simple, reassuring truths and routine.
 "Mommy and Daddy live in different houses now, but we both love you very much."

-"I know it’s confusing when Dad says things like that.
-It’s okay to feel upset.
+For older children (9+): Acknowledge reality without demonizing.
+"I know it's confusing when Dad says things like that.
+It's okay to feel upset.
 My home is a safe place for all your feelings."

-You have to play the long game.
-You can only lie for so long.
+The Long Game: You can only lie for so long.
 As children get older, a healthy parent becomes evident.
-If you focus on building their resilience and reality testing, they will eventually see through the "shared fantasy" of the narcissistic parent.
+If you focus on building their resilience and reality testing, they will eventually see through the shared fantasy of the narcissistic parent.
+Your job is to ensure your home is a sanctuary where their self-esteem is built and their feelings are validated.

 Conclusion

-But remember: Emotional regulation is your greatest defense.
+But remember: emotional regulation is your greatest defense.
 By managing your own nervous system, using tools like BIFF and parallel parenting, and providing a stable environment, you are giving your children the best chance at resilience.

 Previous